strvcom/nestjs-dataloader/readme.md

 }
 ```

-### Export the factory
+### Register the factory

-Each Dataloader factory you create must be added to Nest.js DI container via `DataloaderModule.forFeature()`.
-Don't forget to also export the `DataloaderModule` to make the Dataloader factory available to other modules.
+Each Dataloader factory you create must be added to your Nest.js module as a provider.
+Optionally, if you need to use this factory also in other modules you must export the factory from the module as well.

 ```ts
 // authors.module.ts